Sntai20/CPSC-5600-Parallel-Programming/README.md

 ## Collect the data using the project folder name and the program name to test

-The followling is an example of collecting data using the p0 program from the p0 project:
+The following is an example of collecting data using the p0 program from the p0 project:

 ```python
 make -C p0